pascoalf/MVeM/README.md

 variables present in the table.

-The parameter *-remote* runs the code in the NCBI dedicated server, which means that the time it takes to run your samples might vary (it may take more than 1 hour).
+The parameter *-remote* runs the code in the NCBI dedicated server, which means that the time it takes to run your samples might vary.

 **Note:** change the file paths as needed.